-Tamil Nadu: 3 government school teachers arrested for raping 13-year-old girl
+Tamil Nadu: Three government school teachers arrested for raping 13-year-old girl

 The alleged abuse came to light when the headmistress visited the student’s home to inquire about her prolonged absence from class.